 You might have noticed that the ways English native speakers greet someone in real life are completely different from what you’ve learned in the classroom

 This is because people don’t always speak so “properly” in casual settings.

-To help you learn it, we’ve put together a list of some excellent ways to learn conversational English.
-But first, you’ll need to decide what kind of conversational English you want to learn.
+To help you learn some of this conversational English, I’ve put together a list of some excellent ways to learn conversational English.

 Types of Conversational English